 If you drink alcohol during the week, it’s common to end up with a messed-up sleep cycle.
 Most notably, you struggle to sleep soundly without any distractions at night.
 Alcohol can make you go to the toilet, meaning you often wake up and go pee.
 Cutting down on alcoholic beverages – particularly in the evening – can mean you sleep for longer and wake up feeling more refreshed.

 You also benefit from more clarity of thought in the mornings, thanks to a lack of hangovers from the lingering effects of alcohol.
+Hangovers can be a painful and uncomfortable experience, but fortunately, there are several ways to fight them and find relief from hangover symptoms.

 Improve Brain Capacity